May 1, 2023

 The thickness of the cooling packs is very minimal.

 How about sizing?

-There are 7 different sizes we have XXS- XXL.
+The 3.0 has 5 different sizes, and the 2.0 has 7 sizes.
 Sizing is all based on your natural waist.
-Not your hips or chest, and that's awesome, especially for females, it doesn't matter what your cup size is, doesn't matter how big your boobs are, the vest will fit you and you're going to wear a size smaller than you think.
+Not your hips or chest, and that's awesome, especially for females, it doesn't matter what your cup size is, it doesn't matter how big your boobs are, the vest will fit you and you're going to wear a size smaller than you think.